Spencer Steer Preview, Player Props: Reds vs. Angels

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 119 hits and an OBP of .349, plus a team-best slugging percentage of .461.
+- Steer has 120 hits and an OBP of .350 to go with a slugging percentage of .462.
+All three of those stats are tops among Cincinnati hitters this season.

-- Among the qualifying hitters in MLB action, he ranks 53rd in batting average, 35th in on-base percentage, and 51st in slugging.
+- Among qualifying hitters in baseball, he ranks 49th in batting average, 33rd in on-base percentage, and 48th in slugging.

-- Steer has had an RBI in 46 games this year (38.3%), including 17 multi-RBI outings (14.2%).
-He has also driven home three or more of his team's runs in three contests.
+- Steer has driven home a run in 47 games this season (38.8%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 41.7% of his games this season, with two or more runs scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.